jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/mtm.rst

 The following pictures show an alternative surgeon's console built at Johns Hopkins.
-It holds two MTMs and their dVRK controllers (top shelf) as well as an :ref:`Si CCU <camera-si>` and light source.
+It holds two MTMs and their dVRK controllers (top shelf) as well as an :ref:`Si CCU <camera-si>` and light source (bottom shelf).
 The dimensions are based on an Si console (spacing between MTMs, width...) and the console is narrow enough to go through most doors.

 .. figure:: /images/Si/jhu-surgeon-console-goovis-overview.jpeg
    :width: 400